kater-ai/kater-docs/blog/challenges-of-dbt.md

 After speaking to over 30 companies regarding their experiences with dbt, we want to elucidate our findings on some pitfalls of dbt.

 Although dbt is currently the best in-class data transformation tool, companies are starting to notice some key problems that dbt creates and fails to address.
-These are problems we're solving here at Kater.

 <!-- truncate -->